 Entry to module WAE200 will require applicants to hold a current WA Unrestricted Electrician’s Licence.

 Fully enclosed shoes must be worn at all times in CET buildings.
-Safety boots/shoes must be worn when working in the workshop.
+Safety boots/shoes and long sleeved-shirts and long pants must be worn when working in the workshop.
+For more information please see the learner handbook.

-Prior to course commencement the learner is required to review CET's Code of Conduct found at Terms & Conditions/Policies page and undertake pre-course reading and pre-course review activities via an online platform - CET Learning.
+Prior to course commencement the learner is required to review ETI Learner Handbook found at Terms & Conditions/Policies page and undertake pre-course reading and pre-course review activities via an online platform - CET Learning.

 Applicants are required to obtain the following resources prior to course commencement: